getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/index.md

 This section will describe features, configurations and general functionality which are specific to the .NET SDK.

-> New to Sentry and the SDKs in general?
-Check out our [getting started]({%- link _documentation/learn/quickstart.md -%}) section and learn about our unified SDK API.
-If you already have the main concepts covered, continue reading for a deep dive into specifics of the .NET SDK.

 # Compatibility

 The main [Sentry NuGet package](https://www.nuget.org/packages/Sentry) targets .NET Standard 2.0.
 That means, according to the [compatibility table](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), it is compatible with the following versions or newer: